 So it seems archery podcasts are very much horses for courses.
 A simple search on the internet will give you a list.
 Most work from browsers but many are also available via apps like the Podcast App or the Apple Podcast App.
 Some channels will be very active, some will be moribund and there will be a lot of hunting/compound.
 Have a look about and a listen, see what you think.
 You may find a podcast that you like.

-Update: Podbean app on the iphone seems to have quite a a few archery podcasts as well including one pretty NSFW (The Off Center Archers podcast) – you can also listen to it here.
+Update: The Podbean app on the iphone seems to have quite a a few archery podcasts as well including one pretty NSFW –The Off Center Archers Podcast.
+Hosted by husband and wife archers, they tell you right from the opening “There will be Drinking, CUSSING, people getting butt hurt, jokes, events, gear, news, etc along the way.
+Check your feelings at the door.
+NSFW or your kids.”
+You can also listen to it here.
 Archers be rude! ;o)